Escoto/PatternDesign/README.md

 * Program to an interface, not an implementation.
 * Favor composition over inheritance.
 * Strive for loosely coupled designs between objects that interact.
+* Classes should be open for extension, but closed for modification.

 ### Books